 It might be an ideal time to clean your mower or get it serviced ready for spring.

 Sweep up fallen leaves

-Periodically sweep up fallen leaves and any debris using a light rake or brush.
+You should periodically sweep up fallen leaves and any debris using a light rake or brush.
 Fallen leaves will trap in moisture and encourage disease and worm activity.
 But be careful to keep foot traffic to a minimum as this could damage your lawn.

 Look out for water puddles

-If water puddles on your lawn after heavy rain, this is a sign that the soil is compacted and will benefit from aerating later on in the spring.
+If water puddles appear on your lawn after heavy rain, this is a sign that the soil is compacted.
+Therefore it will benefit from aerating later on in the spring.
 Use an aerator or a garden fork to relieve compaction.
 By doing this you will improve drainage and allow more air into the root system.
 Ultimately leading to a healthier lawn.

 Caring for new lawns over winter

 If you decided to sow a new lawn this summer.
 You should keep off your newly sown or turfed areas of lawn.
 Resting your lawn is extremely practical, as the grass will damage easily and not repair itself until spring time.
 If a heavy frost lifts new turfs, then use a heavy roller during a dry spell to level them out again.

 Prepare for a new lawn